 Indspire: The largest non-governmental funding body for First Nations, Inuit and Métis post-secondary students across Canada.

-Aboriginal Bursaries Search Tool: A searchable list of more than 680 bursaries, scholarships and incentives across Canada.
+Indigenous Bursaries Search Tool: A searchable list of more than 680 bursaries, scholarships and incentives across Canada.
 Some vary by group such as First Nations, Métis or Inuit, and/or by region, place of residence, school or field of study.

 Student Aid—Scholarships: You can browse a database of scholarships, bursaries, and awards.
 Search using the keyword "Aboriginal."